360modder/psburn/docs/gettingstarted/argparseintegration.md

 ## Results

-Now if you compile and run the compiled executable with **-h** flag, you will see this output.
+Now if you package script and run the compiled executable with **-h** flag, you will see this help message.

 ```bash
 greet -h